-As parents, you may be wondering why the BCTF is involved in a campaign advocating for adequately funded public education.
+As parents, you may be wondering why the BCTF is involved in advocating for adequately funded public education.
 Our decision to make education a priority stems from our commitment to public education.
 Inherent in this commitment are the principles and ideals of the Charter of Public Education.
 Foremost among these is that everyone has the right to a free, quality public education.

 What parents really want